vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-6.md

 ## Introduction

-Our next objective as a Data Engineer is to implement a Spark Structured Streaming application in Scala that pulls in the sentiment model from HDFS running on HDP, then pulls in fresh tweet data from Apache Kafka topic "tweet" running on HDP, does some processing to the enrich the current model by training it with fresh tweet data that has been classified as happy or sad and streams the enriched model to Apache Kafka topic "tweetsSentiment" running on HDF.
+Our next objective as a Data Engineer is to implement a Spark Structured Streaming application in Scala that pulls in the sentiment model from HDFS running on HDP, then pulls in fresh tweet data from Apache Kafka topic "tweet" running on HDP, does some processing by adding a sentiment score to each tweet based on the trained model output and streams each tweet with the new sentiment score field to Apache Kafka topic "tweetsSentiment" running on HDF.

 ## Prerequisites